Teycir/Chuckle/README.md

 - 🎨 **20 Meme Templates** - Drake, Distracted Boyfriend, Woman Yelling at Cat, and 17 more
 - **Social Sharing** - Share instantly to Twitter, LinkedIn, or Email
 - 📊 **Analytics Dashboard** - Track your meme stats, top templates, and share counts
-- ✏️ **Edit Meme Text** - Click to edit text directly, no need to regenerate
+- ✏️ **Edit Meme Text** - Click to edit text directly and manually then hit enter to regenerate
 - ⌨️ **Keyboard Shortcuts** - Press `Alt+M` for instant meme generation from selected text

 ### Why Use Chuckle?